pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 ## IdM doing CRUD operations on SaaS applications, and Objects coming from external SCIM and non SCIM source including the IDM itself.
 One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS.
-In this use case, one of the source of the Resource information is in a ERC (External Resource Creator), or in the entity that has the role of RC/RU (example given before the HR System), some times the HR system can also consumes information from the ERC, and complement it.
+In this use case, one source of the Resource information is an ERC (External Resource Creator), or the entity that has the role of RC/RU (such as an HR System).
+In some cases the HR system can also consume information from the ERC and complement it.
 This doesn't mean that the RM will not need to consolidate RO/RA from the SCIM and non SCIM entities and consolidate and aggregate RO/RAs for those multiple sources.
 The RM gets its authoritative Information from both systems the RC/RU and from the ERC, and need to define rules which ones to take and to ignore.
-In this model there need to be careful thoughts so that we avoid loops where specific RO/RA.
-Typically we will see this use case in mid to large organization where resources were organized in a non standardize platform for Resources Management, where it isn't possible to cut/replace everything with a new system.

 ## IdM doing CRUD operations on SaaS applications, and Objects coming from external SCIM and non SCIM source including the IDM itself, where some Resource Attributes come from SaaS application.
 One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS/RU.